OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 # Solution

 Finally, we get to show results.
+Kind of.

 It turns out that the optimization problem poses some challenges on its own.
 We were able to get the 150 mph flight condition to optimize successfully, but never had a succesful run with all